Skip to main content

 (b) The placement of the dredged material will not violate any international treaties or interstate compacts regarding any bioaccumulative chemical of concern as defined under those treaties or compacts.

-(3) The preclusions set forth in paragraph (D)(2) of this rule shall not apply to placing the material into a confined disposal facility that is located in lake Erie or the direct tributaries or the discharge of de minimus dredged material associated with dewatering operations necessary to facilitate placement of the dredged material in a confined disposal facility or upland location.
+(3) The preclusions set forth in paragraph (D)(2) of this rule do not apply to placing the material into a confined disposal facility that is located in lake Erie or the direct tributaries or the discharge of de minimus dredged material associated with dewatering operations necessary to facilitate placement of the dredged material in a confined disposal facility or upland location.

 (4) Notwithstanding an applicant's demonstration of the criteria in paragraphs (D)(1) and (D)(2) of this rule, the director may deny an application for a 401 certification if the director concludes that the discharge of dredged or fill material to waters of the state or the creation of any obstruction or alteration in waters of the state will result in adverse long term or short term impacts on water quality.